 Key Research Facts: Peptide Sciences Shutdown

-- Peptide Sciences voluntarily shut down on March 6, 2026 with no advance warning
+- Peptide Sciences confirmed voluntary closure on March 6, 2026

 - The company was reportedly generating approximately $7.4 million in monthly sales as of December 2025